 The new genetic engineering techniques can also be used to alter natural populations.
 So-called 'gene drives' have been developed to change, decimate or even exterminate natural populations, e. g. pests.
 The essential feature of a gene drive is that it can bypass the rules of natural inheritance.
 Additionally inserted genes can spread faster in a population than would naturally be the case.
 CRISPR/Cas gene scissors are one of the main tools used for this purpose: the genetic material for the gene scissors is firmly anchored in the genome of the manipulated organism and is copied over and over again in the following generations.
 All offspring will carry the additional gene, whereas in natural conditions it would, on average, only be half the offspring in each generation.

+This example shows: Releases of genetically engineered organisms whose spread cannot be controlled must not be permitted.
 There is no way to reliably estimate the long-term consequences of their release.
-If control fails, ecosystems can be seriously damaged and extinction of a species accelerated.
+If controls fail, ecosystems can be seriously damaged and the extinction of a species accelerated.
 The risk is also considerable for people if, for example, new diseases were to be transmitted.